-We will avoid this practice as far as possible but, sometimes, it simplifies the reasoning; it will even refer to genetic information that could be in different genes when this case is not relevant.
+We will avoid this practice as far as possible.
+Sometimes, it simplifies the reasoning; it will even refer to genetic information in different genes when it is not relevant.

-This study of the genetic variability is functional analysis and not of its biochemical composition; therefore, in this sense, the genetic information could be like the following concepts or examples:
+This study is a functional analysis and not of biochemical composition.
+Therefore, genetic information could be like the following examples.

 Source code of a computer program